aliutiev/portfolio/README.md

 - I was in boy Scouts for over 10 years (I know it's a lot) but I love the outdoors

 ## Contact
-Best way to reach me publicly would be through my [LinkedIn](https://www.linkedin.com/in/liutiev/) so if you have any questions feel free to ask!
+Best way to reach me publicly would be through my [LinkedIn](https://www.linkedin.com/in/liutiev/) so if you have any questions feel free to connect & ask!